techidaily/site-ai-editing-video/source/_posts/updated-how-to-add-text-in-adobe-rush-for-2024.md

 GIMP is a popular image editor that you can use to create motion blur effects.
 However, some users find it difficult to use the software for this purpose.

-To simplify the process, we recommend using[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) an all-in-one editing software that offers multiple advanced features to help you quickly enhance your project.
+To simplify the process, we recommend using [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) an all-in-one editing software that offers multiple advanced features to help you quickly enhance your project.

 [Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)